wds4/tapestry-protocol/guides/grapevineIncorporation/NIP-proposal.md

 ## Event kinds and tags

-Trust attestations, actions, and categories will be encoded as kind 399201 events with the d-tag used to specify whether the event is an attestation, a kind, or a category.
+Trust attestations, actions, categories, and relationships will be encoded as kind 399201 events with the d-tag used to specify whether the event is an attestation, a kind, or a category.

 Example: